theoportlock/tis/writing/labbook/notes.md

-3 tennets of intelligence are memory, morals, and choice degradation - Digestion - synthesis prediction and action are alike, input and ouput nodes are alike
+3 tennets of intelligence are memory, morals, and choice degradation - Digestion - synthesis prediction and action are alike, input and ouput nodes are alike Inference of sensory inputs
+Find explanations for sensory data
+Balance between priors and sensory inputs